delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 print(M)
 ```

 Assume A is an array of n positive numbers and m is the maximum number.
 Also note that arrays are indexed at 1 here (my lecturer's done this, and since this is my notes for my course I'll be using her notation).
+In normal computer science arrays are indexed at 0, as in they start from 0.

 Can you guess the time complexity of this?

-Answer's coming up

 It's O(N).

+Let's try a quick example.
+Given the array [2, 6, 3, 4] how does the computer know what number is biggest?
+How best can we break down this problem into little chunks?

+Well, we'll simply run the code.
 ## Finding minimum from N +ve (positive) numbers

 ```python